iyasinn/obsidian-work/Math/Discrete Math/My methods.md

 #### Equivalences

 - try going backwards.
 Like using reverse laws
+	- For example: -(-p V -q).
+You can do demorgan inside….or you can do demorgan outside.
+Both actually work out very well.
+- Also sometimes you can distirbute one term out, or another term out.
+Do it in a way such that your problem is MOST simplified.
+- English

 First translate very straightforwardly, then make it easy.